aklivity/zilla/examples/grpc.kafka.echo/README.md

 # grpc.kafka.echo

-Listens on https port `7153` and will exchange grpc message in probuf format through the `echo-messages` topic in Kafka.
+Listens on https port `7153` and will exchange grpc message in protobuf format through the `echo-messages` topic in Kafka.

 ### Requirements